Ohad Da

 Furthermore, the decision-making literature focuses on how decision-makers choose between strictly quantifiable outcomes (most often, money).
 Ohad extends economic theories to explain choices in non-quantifiable outcomes.
 For example, how decision-making plays a role in obesity, or how individuals or expert physicians make medical decisions.

 Finally, Ohad investigates how individuals construct the value associated with different options, in particular when these options are associated with uncertainty.
 Such uncertainty may be provided to decision-makers explicitly (decisions from description) or estimated from an environment (decisions from experience; learning).
-In both contexts, Ohad studies individual differences, both as general mediating factors for decision-making, and as a computational window to maladaptive behaviors in mental disorders, with a special interest in anxiety.
+In both contexts, Ohad studies individual differences, both as general mediating factors for decision-making and as a computational window to maladaptive behaviors in mental disorders, with a special interest in anxiety.

 Ohad Dan - Research Interest - How do we choose?